APNIC-Labs/draft-kskroll-sentinel/README.md

    trusted key store.
 This document also describes a procedure where a collection of resolvers can be tested to determine if at least one of these resolvers has loaded a given key into its trusted key store.
-   These tests can be used to determine whether a certain root zone KSK is ready to be used as a trusted key, within the context of a planned root zone KSK key roll.
+   These tests can be used to determine whether a certain root zone Key Signing Key (KSK) is ready to be used as a trusted key, within the context of a planned root zone KSK key roll.

    There are two primary use cases for this mechanism: